galaxyproject/galaxy-hub/src/news/GCC2016CallForHost/index.md

 * Nearby, affordable housing, or easy walking distance or easy public transport from lodging options to conference facilities
 * Close proximity to a pub and other social hubs.

 Hosts get copious (and enthusiastic) organizational support from Galaxy's Outreach Team (who have been helping to organize GCC since 2011), and even more copious gratitude (even *adulation!)* from the Galaxy Community.
-If you are interested in possibly hosting GCC2016 next summer then please contact [mailto:outreach@galaxyproject.org](Galaxy Outreach).
+If you are interested in possibly hosting GCC2016 next summer then please contact [Galaxy Outreach](mailto:outreach@galaxyproject.org).
 Our goal is to announce the site at this year's conference in July.

 Hoping to work with you in 2016!